Manual processes aren’t efficient

 Setting up an expectation and culture around honest and active time-tracking (that is, tracking your work as you’re working, rather than making it up at the end of the day for your timesheets!) can actually ingrain a productive attitude and process in your team.

 Pause your timer when you’re distracted on social media for five minutes, or while you’re on a break in the kitchen making coffee.
-You’ll soon start to realize how many unproductive context switches you’re making every day.
+You’ll soon start to realise how many unproductive context switches you’re making every day.

 There’s nothing wrong with a break every now and again, but doing your best to keep productive and working on what you’re tracking will go a long way to knocking through work faster.